 Change to that directory, open a root shell and run the command gnc-fq-update.

 This will launch a Perl CPAN update session that will go out onto the

 Internet and install the

-Finance::Quote module on your system.
+Finance::Quote module and its dependencies on your system.
 The gnc-fq-update program is interactive,

 however, with most systems you should be able to answer “no” to the first question:

 “Are you ready for manual configuration? [yes]” and the update will continue automatically

 After installation is complete, you should run the “gnc-fq-check” test program, in the